jako218/comp3001/README.md

 # comp3001

 To run the python scripts, you need to use `virtualenv`!
+If you don't already have `virtualenv` installed, you can install it with `pip install virtualenv`.

 Run this in the root of the repo: